-Reasons for Non-Renewal
+2.8.1 Reasons for Non-Renewal

-There are only three reasons for non-renewal:
+There are three reasons for nonrenewal:

-unsatisfactory performance of the faculty member’s assigned role (Policies 405.6.1 and 11.1);
+unsatisfactory performance of the faculty member’s assigned role (Policy 405.6.1 Role Statement and Role Assignment (for tenured and tenure eligible faculty) and Policy 405.11.1 Role Statement and Role Assignments (for term appointment faculty));

-failure to satisfy the criteria for the award of tenure; or
+failure to satisfy the criteria for the award of tenure (for tenure-eligible faculty); or

 cessation of extramural funding that is required for a substantial portion of the salary support of the faculty member.

-Non-renewal prior to the end of the pre-tenure probationary period for tenure-eligible faculty is an administrative decision of the department head or supervisor, academic dean or vice president for extension, and, where appropriate, the chancellor or regional campus deanassociate vice president for statewide campuses, and must be approved by the provost and president.
-In making a decision regarding non-renewal, the department head or supervisor, academic dean or vice president for extension, and, where appropriate, the chancellor or regional campus dean is to take into consideration the most current and all previous reports from the Tenure Advisory Committee when making a decision regarding non-renewal (Policy 405.6.2(1)TENURE, PROMOTION, AND REVIEW: GENERAL PROCEDURES – Advisory Committees – ).
+For tenure-eligible faculty nonrenewal prior to the end of the pre-tenure probationary period is an administrative decision of the department head or immediate supervisor and the dean or the vice president for extension, and must be approved by the provost and president.
+In making a decision regarding nonrenewal, the department head or immediate supervisor and the dean or the vice president for extension are to take into consideration the most current and all previous reports from the Tenure Advisory Committee (Policy 405.6.2.1 Tenure Advisory Committee (TAC)).

-Tenure-eligible and term appointment faculty members may not have their appointments non- renewed for reasons that violate their academic freedom or legal rights.
+If a tenure-eligible or term faculty member believes their appointment was nonrenewed for a reason that violates their academic freedom or legal rights, the faculty member can choose to grieve the decision.

-Notice of Non-Renewal
+2.8.2 Notice of Nonrenewal

+The following describes the procedures for notifying a faculty member of nonrenewal.

-Delivery of notice.
+2.8.2.1 Delivery of notice.

-The president or the president’s designee shall prepare written notice of non-renewal and shall deliver the notice personally to the faculty member, or shall have the notice delivered by certified mail, return receipt requested.
-If the notice is thus mailed, it is deemed effective for all purposes.
+The president or the president’s designee will prepare written notice of nonrenewal and will arrange for written notice to be delivered personally or by certified mail, return receipt requested, to the faculty member.
+The written notice may include the reasons for nonrenewal and reference letters from the department head or immediate supervisor, dean or vice president for extension, at the president’s discretion.

-Notification schedule.
+2.8.2.2 Notification schedule for tenure-eligible and term appointment faculty.

-For tenure-eligible faculty appointments, non-renewal must first be preceded by the following minimum notice (a) not later than March 1 for first-year and second-year appointees; (b) not later than December 10 for third-year appointees; (c) no later than January 29 prior to the issuance of a terminal year appointment for fourth-year and fifth-year appointees, except in the case of denial of tenure (see Policy 407.6.1), where minimum notice shall be not later than April 15.
+For tenure-eligible faculty appointments, nonrenewal must first be preceded by the following minimum notice (a) not later than March 1 for first-year and second-year appointees; (b) not later than December 10 of the year the interim comprehensive review is conducted; and (c) no later than January 29 prior to the issuance of a terminal year appointment for fourth-year and fifth-year appointees, except in the case of denial of tenure (see Policy 410.2.8 NONRENEWAL), where minimum notice is no later than April 15.

-For term appointments commencing at times other than the beginning of the academic year, notice of non-renewal must be no later than: (a) 60 days prior to the end of the first year of service; (b) 130 days prior to the end of the second year of service; or (c) 30 days prior to the issuance of a terminal year appointment after two or more years of service.
+For term appointments commencing at times other than the beginning of the academic year, notice of nonrenewal must be no later than (a) 60 days prior to the end of the first year of service; (b) 130 days prior to the end of the second year of service; or (c) 30 days prior to the issuance of a terminal year appointment after two or more years of service.

-Procedures

-Statement of reasons for non-renewal.

-Reasons for non-renewal may be stated in the notice of non-renewal, at the president’s discretion.

-Conference.
+2.8.2.3 Conference.

-Within 5 days of the receipt of the notice of non-renewal, at the faculty member’s request, a conference to discuss the non-renewal shall occur between the department head and the faculty member who received notice of nonrenewal.
+Within five (5) days of the receipt of the notice of nonrenewal, at the faculty member’s request, a conference to discuss the nonrenewal will occur between the department head and the faculty member who received notice of nonrenewal.

-Review by higher administrative level.
+2.8.2.4 Review by higher administrative level.

-Within 15 days of the notice of non-renewal, at the faculty member’s request, the non-renewal and relevant documentation shall be reviewed in a conference including the faculty member and the academic dean or vice president for extension, and, where appropriate, the chancellor or regional campus dean.
-Unless specifically requested by the faculty member, this conference shall not include the department head or supervisor.
+Within fifteen (15) days of the notice of nonrenewal, at the faculty member’s request, the nonrenewal and relevant documentation will be reviewed in a conference including the faculty member and the dean or vice president for extension, and, where appropriate, the associate vice president for statewide campuses.
+Unless specifically requested by the faculty member, this conference will not include the department head or supervisor.

-407.7 INQUIRY INTO ALLEGATIONS OF SCIENTIFIC MISCONDUCT IN RESEARCH AND IMPOSING SANCTIONS FOR RESEARCH FRAUD
+410.2.9 ADDRESSING ALLEGATIONS OF RESEARCH MISCONDUCT